Published On: Apr 29 2013 06:40:57 PM EDTUpdated On: Apr 30 2015 02:00:00 AM EDT

 1926: Actress Cloris Leachman, best known for her television work on "The Mary Tyler Moore Show" and "Phyllis," is born in Des Moines, Iowa.
 Leachman has won eight Primetime Emmy Awards (more than any other performer) and one Daytime Emmy Award.
 She's appeared in movies such as "Young Frankenstein," "Spanglish" and "The Last Picture Show," for which she won the Academy Award for Best Supporting Actress, and also appeared in the TV shows "The Facts of Life," "Malcolm in the Middle" and "Raising Hope."

-1925: Country singer Johnny Horton, whose best-known songs include "The Battle of New Orleans" and "North to Alaska," is born in Los Angeles, Calif.
+1925: Country singer Johnny Horton, whose best-known songs include "The Battle of New Orleans" and "North to Alaska," is born in Los Angeles, California.
 He died at age 35 in a Nov.
 5, 1960, car crash in Milano, Texas.

 1923: Actor Al Lewis, best known for his role as Grandpa Munster on the sitcom "The Munsters," is born Albert Meister in New York City.
 He died at age 82 on Feb.
 3, 2006.